-Rink is open - Please check out our website for hours of operation.
+Rink is open - Rink is closed!
+Due to the weather please check out our website for hours of operation.

-Cameras are installed in various locations at the Pavilion and the back of the office to monitor the buildings and yard.
+Just our friendly reminder - Cameras are installed in various locations at the Pavilion and the back of the office to monitor the buildings and yard.
 We hope this will help to minimize or eliminate any vandalism or misuse of the facilities.